Dolní Lutyně: Sights

-The Catholic Church of Saint John the Baptist was built in the Baroque style in 1740–1746 and replaced an old wooden church.
+The Church of Saint John the Baptist was built in the Baroque style in 1740–1746 and replaced an old wooden Catholic church.
 The appearance of the original church with a statue of St. John of Nepomuk, which is older than the new church, has been preserved.
 In the bell tower is a rare Renaissance bell from the late 15th or early 16th century.

 A historical monument is a preserved barn from 1805.

 The former Baroque castle is only partially preserved and is in a desolate state.